Logo

 • Estimate the quantity of bioherbicide needed for your project, knowing that they are three package sizes: 15.50 USD to treat 10kg of maize seed, 7.25 USD to treat 5kg of maize seed, and 3.10 USD to treat 2kg of maize seed.

-As the technology is available in several countries, including Cameroon, Ethiopia, Kenya, Uganda and Ghana, include the delivery cost to the project site and account for import clearance and duties if relevant.
+As the technology is available in several countries, including Kenya, include the delivery cost to the project site and account for import clearance and duties if relevant.

 Training is important because treating seeds requires knowledge and skills to be performed properly and safely.
 A team of trainers could provide training and support during project installation.
 Include the cost for training and post-training support for using the technology.